 Departing for Martin's Drift Border

 Starting from Johannesburg, take the N1 road, direction Pietersburg / Polokwane.
-It is a highway, it is well-maintained and with low-traffic.
+It is an highway well-maintained and with low-traffic.
 Remember that the guide is on the left.
 Every now and then you will reach a tool booth whre you will have to pay the toll.
-It is possible to pay the toll both in casch and by credit card.
+It is possible to pay the toll both in cash and by credit card.
 At the fourth toll booth, about 180 km from Johannesburg, take the exit on the left for Potgietersres / Mokopane, you should see the sign at the toll booth.
 Pay attention, if you don’t take the exit here, you will extend your route by about 100 km, as we did!

 You will reach the border at Martins Drift.
 Usually, cross the border in Africa take long time.
 Martins Drift is open every day from 6:00 AM to 22:00 PM, try to reach the border before the sunset, it is not advisable to travel in the dark, the roads are dark and wild animals can cut your way.